joshuamkite/self-study-tutorial-with-chatgpt/README.md

     - If `age < 13`, print "You are young."
     - If `age >= 13` and `age < 18`, print "You are a teenager."
     - Otherwise, print "You are old."

+#### Let's Review

+Given a string, S, of length N that is indexed from 0 to N-1, print its even-indexed and odd-indexed characters as  space-separated strings on a single line.

+Note: 0 is considered to be an even index.